Traces On Diagram Algebras I: Free Partition Quantum Groups, Random Lattice Paths And Random Walks On Trees: Introduction

-In essence, we prove that every element of the exit boundary, that is to say every ergodic central Markov chain on the pascalization $\cP(\FT)$ of the Fibonacci tree is the lift of a transient random walk $S_{(t,\eta)}$ on $\FT$.
+In essence, we prove that every element of the exit boundary, that is to say every ergodic central Markov chain on the pascalization $\cP(\FT)$ of the Fibonacci tree $\FT$ is the lift of a transient random walk $S_{(t,\eta)}$ on $\FT$.
 This random walk is uniquely determined by a \emph{structure constant} $\eta \in [0,4/27]$, which describes the probability to cross edges once in both directions, and an \emph{end} $t \in \partial \FT$ of the tree $\FT$ to which $S_{(t,\eta)}$ converges almost surely.
-If the reader is unfamiliar with the terminology, an end of a tree is an infinite path on the tree starting at the root.
-In the case of the Fibonacci tree $\FT$, an end can alternatively be understood as an infinite Fibonacci word, i.e. a word in letters $1$ and $2$ such that the letter $1$ is always followed by the letter $2$.
-To summarize we have: \begin{letterthm}[see also Theorem \ref{thm.classificationFC}] The ergodic central Markov measures on $\cP(\FT)$ are the lifts of random walks $S_{(t,\eta)}$ with
+In summary, we obtain the following theorem. \begin{letterthm}[see also Theorem \ref{thm.classificationFC}] The ergodic central Markov measures on $\cP(\FT)$ are the lifts of random walks $S_{(t,\eta)}$ with

 \end{letterthm}

 The random walks $S_{(t,\eta)}$ and their lifts to the path space of $\cP(\FT)$ are defined in Section \ref{sec.deFintheorem}.
 Their transition probabilities admit nice formulas on all edges that do not lie on the specified end $t$ and these formulas involve the evaluation at the value $\eta$ of the generating function $G(z) = \sum_{n=0}^{\infty} C^2_n z^n$ of the \emph{Fuss-Catalan numbers } $(C^2_n)_{n \geq 0} $.
 This explains the upper bound $4/27$ for the parameter $\eta$ which is exactly the radius of convergence of the power series $G(z)$.
 More generally, we define these random walks for general $s$-Fuss-Catalan trees with $s \geq 2$ in which case the critical value for the structure constant becomes $ \tfrac{s^{s}}{(s+1)^{s+1}}$.